-Start a Real-Time Collaboration
+Start a Collaboration Session

-To start a collaboration:
+To start a real-time collaboration session:

 Go to the Sandbox program you'd like to collaborate on

 Remember to save as you work!

 Forking a Program